MennatullahMourad/Sales/README.md

 This project is licensed under the MIT License - feel free to use it as a reference for your own projects.

 ---
+⭐ **If you found this project helpful, please consider giving it a star!**